The Future of Journalism Summit

 Jeannette Ageson, The Tyee

-Carol Linnett, The Narwhal
+Carol Linnitt, The Narwhal

 Risks and Opportunities of AI in Journalism